 So, as of now, there is a somewhat high chance that we will be able to keep the pandemic in check.
 You should, however, also be aware that it’s probably reasonable (though somewhat sad) to assume that the first doses will be sold to the highest bidders and are unlikely to end up in Africa first.
 So, Egypt will probably have to fight a bit longer with more hands-on methods.

 It is thus hard to predict how far the situation could escalate until then.
-After all, this virus has shown that countries who were almost free, had to return to a lockdown (like New Zealand).
+After all, this virus has shown that countries that were almost free, had to return to a lockdown (like New Zealand).

 So, as of now, I wouldn’t cancel any trip to Egypt planned for 2021.
 But I would definitely gather some information about the refund/cancelation policies.
 If there’s a deadline (like you have to cancel your hotel no later than 2 weeks before the first night) then I’d definitely set myself a reminder.